 However, there’s also the Savin scale.
 This is virtually the same as the Ludwig scale but has more detail of hair thinning and hair density.
-For both scales, female hair loss classification involves three stages divided into seven variations.
-But the Savin scale also has two further variations:
+For both scales, female pattern hair loss classification involves three stages divided into seven variations, but the Savin scale also has two further variations:

-Note: Both these versions are very rare in women and are not shown in the diagram.
+Note: Both these versions are quite rare in women and are not shown in the diagram below.